ParedesGab/PP2-memory-game/README.md

 - Thank you to Code Institute, specially to Kamil, Kristyna, and Lane for the great tips and feedback.
 - Thank you to my brother Brando, Your beautiful piano music [Brando PR](https://www.youtube.com/@BrandoPR) accompanied me along this project as well.
 - I am deeply grateful to Geddi and Alexis for their insightful JavaScript fundamentals guidance.
-- A heartfelt thanks to my husband Johannes for playing ("testing") the game more times than I can count.
+- A heartfelt thanks to my husband Johannes for "playing! (testing) the game more times than I can count.